 Noise generated by construction equipment could result in speech interference in adjacent buildings if the noise level in the interior of the building exceeds 45 to 60 dBA.
+For indoor noise environments, the highest noise level that permits relaxed conversation with 100% intelligibility throughout the room is 45 dBA (U.S. EPA 1973).

-A typical building can reduce noise levels by 25 dBA with the windows closed (U.S. EPA 1974).
+Speech interference is considered to become intolerable when normal conversation is precluded at 3 feet, which occurs when background noise levels exceed 60 dBA.
+For outdoor environments, the highest noise level that permits normal conversation at 3 feet with 95 percent sentence intelligibility is 66 dBA (U.S. EPA 1973).
+A typical building can reduce noise levels by 25 dBA with the windows closed (U.S. EPA 1973).
 This noise reduction could be maintained on a temporary basis given the intermittent nature of the work.
 Assuming a 25 dBA reduction with the windows closed, an exterior noise level of 70 dBA ( $L{eq}$ ) at an adjacent building would maintain an acceptable interior noise environment of 45 dBA.